 How many of you still using desktop gadgets on Windows 7 PC’s?
-FYI, there will be no gadgets in Windows 8 as metro/modern apps are there for that purpose, which updates tiles by fetching information from the web, coming to the point, Microsoft has released security advisory (2719662) for IT professionals, which states that vulnerabilities in gadgets could allow remote code execution.
+FYI: there will be no gadgets in Windows 8 as metro/modern apps are there for that purpose, theses updates tiles by fetching information from the web, coming to the point, Microsoft has released security advisory (2719662) for IT professionals, which states that vulnerabilities in gadgets could allow remote code execution.

 Microsoft recommends users to disable Windows sidebar and gadgets in Windows Vista and Windows 7 to prevent this code execution run from insecure gadgets.
 If user installs malicious gadgets from untrusted sources, then they can access user’s computer files, shows objectionable content, or may change their behavior.

 “An attacker who successfully exploited a Gadget vulnerability could run arbitrary code in the context of the current user.
 If the current user is logged on with administrative user rights, an attacker could take complete control of the affected system.
 An attacker could then install programs; view, change, or delete data; or create new accounts with full user rights.
 Users whose accounts are configured to have fewer user rights on the system could be less impacted than users who operate with administrative user rights.”